Krutoy242/lostuser/readme.md

 `-`</td><td>Function</td><td>

 <!-- -f -->
-Make a function which result will be flipped.
+Make a function whose result will be flipped.
-If result is `truthy`, returns `0`.
+If the result is `truthy`, returns `0`.
 Return `1` otherwise.
 ```lua
 -- id here is function that returns its first arg
 (-id)(0) -- 1